ai4waifu/sxo-framework/readme.md

 untrusted programs.
 It does not replace authentication, authorization, cancellation, request limits, or deployment observability.

 These limits are intentional during growth.
-Honest boundaries let Mathematica and MATLAB users migrate piece by piece and let the project expand coverage without turning partial support into a false compatibility promise.
+Honest boundaries let AI4Science work proceed package by package and let familiar dialects expand without turning partial support into a false compatibility promise.

 ## 🧯 Troubleshooting Checklist